Find out whether inheritance tax in the Netherlands applies to your worldwide assets as an expat or a non-resident.

 Dutch inheritance law includes provisions for forced heirship, which places some restrictions on how an estate is distributed.
 Under forced heirship, the children of the deceased are entitled to claim 50% of what they would have received under intestacy rules if they are disinherited.
 Spouses and registered partners who are disinherited can also claim lifetime use (usufruct) of the family home or other estate assets.

-Inheritance law on pensions in the Netherlands
+Inheritance law and pensions in the Netherlands

 Read more about the Dutch pension system.